teknico/snabb/src/program/lwaftr/doc/README.rfccompliance.md

 7.1 Tunneling: Covering tunneling and Traffic Class mapping between IPv4 and IPv6 (referencing RFC 2473).
 Also see RFC 2983"._

-It is believed that snabb-lwaftr alpha is fully compatible with this.
+It is believed that Snabb lwAFTR alpha is fully compatible with this.
 It does not change its internal state (such as MTU settings or TTL settings) in response to incoming ICMP, but it is not required to by [RFC 2473](https://tools.ietf.org/html/rfc2473).
 IPv6 fragments are reassembled before being processed, as required.